New building expansion planned for Vanderbilt School of Nursing

-The construction plans call for a five-story atrium that will connect Frist Hall, Godchaux Hall and the Nursing Annex.
+The construction plans call for a four-story atrium that will connect Frist Hall, Godchaux Hall and the Nursing Annex.
 When finished, the light-filled and airy atrium will serve as the school’s new main entrance and lobby.
 The fifth floor of the expansion will include a green roof terrace and a large rooftop conference room with a view of the city.
 The building’s exterior design is consistent with Godchaux Hall’s Collegiate Gothic style and will complement the Heard Library.
 The environmentally responsible building will be LEED- and WELL-certified.

 The project also includes redeveloping the school’s frontage on 21st Avenue South to incorporate a turnaround and wider entrance that will give more visibility to the school and the university on the eastern edge of campus

 Hastings Architecture Associates LLC are the project’s architects and the construction manager will be D.F.
 Chase.